Can Dogs Eat Coconut Oil?

 - Take virgin coconut oil and massage the fur with a healthy amount.
 Be sure to focus on the areas that seem to be giving your dog the most discomfort.

-- Leave the coconut oil for 10-15 minutes - allowing the nutrients to be absorbed into the skin.
+- Leave the coconut oil in his fur for 10-15 minutes - allowing the nutrients to be absorbed into the skin.

 - After 10-15 minutes, use warm water to rinse Fido's coat thoroughly.